coderCleric/Poltergeist/README.md

 # Controls
 - **Movement**: Same as how you move your living character, except that moving forwards and backwards can also change your elevation.
+- **Vertical Movement**: Dedicated controls to move up and down, defaulting to r and f.
+Rebindable in the game settings.
+- **Altitude Lock**: Toggleable altitude lock, preventing the camera from moving up and down except via the dedicated vertical controls.
+Rebindable in the game settings.
 - **Sprint**: Pressing the sprint key will multiply the camera movement speed by 5.
 - **Speed**: Accelerate and decelerate by scrolling the mouse wheel.
 Rebindable in the game settings.
 - **Toggle Light**: Toggle a global light that helps you see in dark areas while dead with the left mouse button.
 Rebindable in the game settings.